 In May 2014 I went on long service leave but in July I was made redundant, so after 37 years I finished work for the NSW NPWS (and all its names since mid-2000s).
 As I retired, I will have a lot more time to dive!

 In June 2014 Kelly and I purchased a sailing catamaran (see the link here).
-We will use this to explore the GBR in 2015 and then in later years, other parts of the Pacific.
+We used this to explore the GBR in 2015 and 2017.

 |This is me with our dog, Veto, and our catamaran Catlypso in late December 2014|